dotink/inkwell-view/docs/classes/Inkwell/View.md

 #### <span style="color:#3e6a6e;">load()</span>

-Load the template and optionally mass load components or data
+Load the template and optionally mass load data and components

 ###### Parameters